Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

     kubectl get dnsrecord -n multi-cluster-gateways -o=yaml
     ```

 1. Give DNS a minute or two to update.
-You should then be able to executethe following and get back the correct A record.
+You should then be able to execute the following and get back the correct A record.

     ```bash
     dig $MGC_SUB_DOMAIN